leifugroup/DynaTPH/script/README.md

 # DynaTPH

-Jupyter notebooks that clean TCR–peptide–MHC structure records from **six public databases** into curated lists of **human (HLA-restricted) PDB structures**, then merge them into one final PDB → HLA table.
+Jupyter notebooks used for the **data collection and screening** stage of DynaTPH.
+The notebooks process TCR–peptide–MHC structure records collected from six public databases and identify human HLA-restricted PDB structures for subsequent dataset curation.
+﻿
+The screened records from the six databases are then combined and deduplicated using `combine.ipynb`.

 ## What each notebook does